jabranr/instagram-php-sdk/README.md

 		 * Make API requests.
 See various methods underneath.
 		 */
 	}

-	else {
+	/**
+	 * Or display a login with Instagram link for redirect user for OAuth */ else {
 		echo '<a href="' . $ig->get_oauth_url() . '">Login with Insgatram</a>';
 	}